aliciango/data-analyst-portfolio-projects/online-shopping/online-shopping-readme.md

 # Online Shopping Behavior Project
+### Using Online Behavior Data for Targetted Marketing and Website Development
 - Report to Business Stakeholders: [Go to Business Insights & Recommendations](#bulb-business-insights)
 - Report to Tech Stakeholders: [Go to Data Processing](#toolbox-data-processing)